 How to make panko bread crumbs from stale bread?
-Its very quick and easy to make homemade bread crumbs using day old bread that might be going stale.
+It’s very quick and easy to make homemade bread crumbs using old bread or any kind of bread that might be going stale.

 I love homemade anything!

-There is nothing wrong with the store bought version of panko bread crumbs.
-In fact, I buy them all the time.
+There is nothing wrong with the store-bought version of panko bread crumbs.
+But, there is something so special about making it home.

 Common questions

-Regular breadcrumbs are finely ground whereas Panko is roughly ground.
-The panko crumbs are flakier and is almost always made with white bread.
+Regular breadcrumbs are finely ground whereas Panko are roughly ground.
+The panko crumbs are flakier and are almost always made with crustless white bread.
 Regular breadcrumbs can be made from any type of bread.

-The store bought versions can last a very long time, as long as you don’t expose them to air.
+The grocery store breadcrumbs can last a very long time, as long as you don’t expose them to air.
 I keep them in their container which is tightly sealed.
 For the bread crumbs I make at home, I try to use them up in a week or two.
 Since they are fresh and have no preservatives, they tend to have a shorter shelf life.

 What kind of seasoning can I add to it